Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Experiments

 \section{Experiments}

-To evaluate the performance of Graph-Fraudster, we test it both on dual-participants based GVFL and multi-participants based GVFL with further analyze of the attack performance.
-Additionally, two possible defense strategies are adopted to mitigate the attack.
-At last, we analyze the parameters which may affect the performance of Graph-Fraudster.
+In order to comprehensively evaluate the performance of Graph-Fraudster, both dual-participants based GVFL and multi-participant based GVFL are testified in aspect of attack performance, two possible defense strategies against GVFL and parameter sensitivity analysis.